OnionIoT/i2c-exp-driver/README.md

 * off	- relay is switched off
 * on	- relay is switched on

+The ADDRESS argument can be either:
+* The DIP-SWITCH STATES
+* The Hex I2C device address

+#### Dip Switch States
 The DIP-SWITCH STATES should reflect the dip switch settings in binary starting with switch 1, then switch 2, then switch 3.
 The 0 position is when the switch is close the numbers.

 Not required when all switches are 0.